Turkey, EU hold visa liberalization talks in Ankara | News.az

 Turkish and European Union officials have met in Ankara to discuss a visa-free regime for Turkish nationals which is a part of a refugee deal between the two, a diplomatic source said Friday.

-Mehmet Samsar, the director general of consular affairs with the Turkish Foreign Ministry, and EU Commission's Deputy Director-General Migration and Home Affairs Simon Mordue co-chaired Thursday's meeting, the source said on condition of anonymity due to restrictions on talking to the media, according to Anadolu Agency.
+Mehmet Samsar, the director general of consular affairs with the Turkish Foreign Ministry, and EU Commission's Deputy Director-General Migration and Home Affairs Simon Mordue co-chaired Thursday's meeting, the source said on condition of anonymity due to restrictions on talking to the media.

-Officials from Turkey's EU, justice, and interior ministries have also participated in the meeting which addressed a working plan submitted by Turkey to Brussels in February.
+Officials from Turkey's EU, justice, and interior ministries have also participated in the meeting which addressed a working plan submitted by Turkey to Brussels in February, Anadolu reports.

 In 2016, Turkey and the EU signed a deal aiming to stem the irregular migration flow through the Aegean Sea by taking stricter measures against human traffickers and improving conditions for nearly three million Syrian refugees in Turkey.